IETF-TEAS-WG/ietf-teas-yang-path-computation/draft-ietf-teas-yang-path-computation.md

    a Traffic Engineering (TE) network provider may be insufficient for its client to perform multi-domain path computation.
-In these cases the client would need to request the TE network provider to compute some intra-domain paths.
+In these cases the client would need to request the TE network provider to compute some intra-domain paths to be used by the client to choose the optimal multi-domain paths.

-   This document defines a YANG data model which contains Remote Procedure Calls (RPCs) to request path computation.
-This model complements the solution, defined in RFC YYYY, to configure a TE tunnel path in "compute-only" mode.
+This document provides a mechanism to request path computation by augmenting the Remote Procedure Calls (RPCs) defined in RFC YYYY.

    \[RFC EDITOR NOTE: Please replace RFC YYYY with the RFC number of draft-ietf-teas-yang-te once it has been published.